benc153/framebuild/README.md

 GIMP](https://www.gimp.org/) which has an Image Settings tab where you can set the pixels per inch.

+The "twist" option is slightly obscure-- it just offsets everything to one side to alter the "clock" of your mitre by the specified number of degrees.
+This can be useful for mitring fork blades or segments because you can position the template relative to a centre-line on the top and get the desired clock change for your fork offset.

 ## framebuild.py

 This takes a configuration file like `default.ini`, in which you specify the